 - The Medicare Part D Low-Income Subsidy (Extra Help) depends on income (no more than 150% of the poverty level) and assets.
 As of 2024, under the Inflation Reduction Act, people who were previously eligible only for partial Extra Help are eligible for full Extra Help (ie, there is no longer full or partial eligibility; everyone eligible for Extra Help is eligible for the full benefit).

-The calculator below is currently using the 2023 FPL numbers for Marketplace subsidy eligibility determination (for 2024 coverage), and the 2024 FPL numbers for Medicaid/CHIP eligibility determination.
+The calculator below is currently using the 2024 FPL numbers for both Marketplace subsidy eligibility determination (for 2025 coverage), and Medicaid/CHIP eligibility determination.

 Footnotes